andreamazz/UIView-Notify/README.md

 UIView-Notify
 =============

+_Please note_
+This library is no longer maintained.

 UIView category for simple user notifications
 The message is displayed on the bottom of the parent view with a slide in/out effect